SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 (3) See the [table](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#tab-pitstop) in the section about the pitstop settings.

-(4) The Engineer will not (yet) plan automatically for a brake pad change.

-(5) The Engineer will not activate fast repairs, but manual adjustments are possible, of course.
+(4) The Engineer will not activate fast repairs, but manual adjustments are possible, of course.

 Good to know: If Jona has planned the pitstop based on a request from Cato, the AI Race Engineer, the lap in which you should come to the pit is already known.
 In this case, the preparation phase does not have to be triggered explicitly, since the preparation for the pitstop takes place automatically when you start the selected lap.